lsst-dm/dmtn-167/index.rst

  - Production operators will have access to an ``execution`` role that can write to ``runs`` and ``<instrument>/runs`` (usually just used to create an owned subdirectory).

- - Production operators and certain CPP team members will have access to a ``calibs`` role that can write to all ``<instrument>/calib`` d (usually just used to create an owned subdirectory).
+ - Production operators and certain CPP team members will have access to a ``calibs`` role that can write to all ``<instrument>/calib`` directories (usually just used to create an owned subdirectory).

- - Production operators and Science Pipelines developers who regularly ingest raw data for a particular instrument will have access to per-instrument ``<instrument>_raw`` roles that have write access to the ``<instrument>/raw`` and any auxilliary-data-collection subdirectories (e.g. ``HSC/masks``).
+ - Production operators and Science Pipelines developers who regularly ingest raw data for one or more instruments will have access to per-instrument ``<instrument>_raw`` roles that have write access to the ``<instrument>/raw`` and any auxilliary-data-collection subdirectories (e.g. ``HSC/masks``).
 At present, these roles would have to be used directly whenever ingesting new raws, not just to create subdirectories for them, but we may be able to improve this in the future.
+For external instruments, this role would also ideally provide a way to get write access (at least for writing new files) to the ``/external-raw`` filesystem (though not necessarily at that mount point).

  - All production operators and science pipelines developers have access to the ``auxilliaries`` role, which provides write access to the ``refcats`` and ``skymap`` directores.
-This role is used to create per-ticket subdirectories in ``refcats`` prior to starting work on ingesting a new reference catalog, and used directly to run ``butler registry-skymaps``.
+This role is used to create per-ticket subdirectories in ``refcats`` prior to starting work on ingesting a new reference catalog, and used directly to run ``butler register-skymap``.

 In addition to these filesystem-level controls, we also plan to provide some *informal* protections based on the the same roles in the butler client: the ``Butler`` and ``Registry`` classes (and associated command-line tools) will accept a ``role`` argument that permits write operations on collections with certain associated prefixes.
 The default role is the user's unix username, which provides write access only to ``u/<user>`` collections.